There are two steps to providing a link to resources for your students:

 1. Log into Bloomberg.

-2. Enter the citation for the regulation into the search bar.
+2. Enter the citation for the regulation into the search bar or locate it under Laws & Regulations.

 If you want to use a free resource instead of a paid database: